jdavanne/terraform-provider-xmft/docs/resources/st_route_simple.md

 - `action_on_step_failure` (String) enum:/FAIL/PROCEED, default:FAIL, Action on step failure.
 If set to PROCEED, the route execution will continue even if the step execution fails.
 - `action_on_step_success` (String) enum:/PROCEED/STOP, default:PROCEED, Action on step success.
 Defines if the route will continue after the step success.
+- `autostart` (Boolean) default:false, Step autostart.
-- `condition` (String) default:'', An expression for step execution when conditionType is EL.
+- `condition` (String) An expression for step execution when conditionType is EL.
-- `condition_type` (String) enum:ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
+- `condition_type` (String) enum:/ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
 - `file_filter_expression` (String) default:*, File name or file name expression.
 It is used with the file filter expression property.
 - `file_filter_expression_type` (String) enum:/GLOB/REGEXP/TEXT_FILES, default:GLOB, File filter expression type.
 - `filename_collision_resolution_type` (String) enum:/RENAME_OLD/OVERWRITE/FAIL, default:OVERWRITE, Action on file name collision.
-- `post_transformation_action_rename_as_expression` (String) default:'', Post transformation action rename expression for decompress step.
+- `post_transformation_action_rename_as_expression` (String) Post transformation action rename expression for decompress step.
 - `status` (String) default:ENABLED, Route step status.
-- `type` (String) default:Decompress, Route step type.
-ExecuteRoute step links the routes of type TEMPLATE and SIMPLE.
-The next steps are used with SIMPLE route type.
+- `type` (String) default:Decompress, <nil>
+- `use_preceding_step_files` (Boolean) default:true, If true, the route execution will continue even if the step execution fails.
 - `zip_password` (String) default:'', Zip file password.
 Do not use the property if it is not needed in the step flow.

 Read-Only:

 - `id` (String) Route step Id.
+- `preceding_step` (String) Preceding step id.

 <a id="nestedatt--steps--encoding_conversion"></a>